jasonpeacock/websites/jasonpeacock.markdown/content/software/small-changes/index.md

 For small features, this is not a problem, but most features are not small.
 Features sound small when first captured as a user story; once development starts there is refactoring, code cleanup, unit & integration tests, code review (with revisions!), and documentation before it can be released.

-Making smaller changes can put the *agile* back in Agile Development.
+Making small changes puts the *agile* back in Agile Development.

 ## What Usually Happens